drewloewe/argumentation-and-synthesis/synthesis.md

 Accumsan tortor posuere ac ut consequat (Martinez 2).
 Nibh cras pulvinar mattis nunc sed blandit libero volutpat sed (Martinez 4).
 Sem nulla pharetra diam sit amet nisl suscipit adipiscing (Martinez 4).
 Quis commodo odio aenean sed adipiscing diam donec (Martinez 6).
 “Dui ut ornare lectus” sit amet est (Martinez 2).
 Quis auctor “elit sed vulputate mi” sit amet mauris (Martinez 7).
 Dui ut ornare lectus sit (Martinez 7).
 Blandit cursus risus at ultrices (Martinez 12).
 Massa tincidunt “dui ut ornare lectus” sit amet (Martinez 12).
 Lobortis feugiat vivamus at augue eget arcu dictum varius (Martinez 13).

-**(This is just a report of what the sources have to say, one by one, but it does not weave them together.)**
-Do not write this kind of paragraph.
+**That is just a report of what the sources have to say, one by one, but it does not weave them together.** Do not write this kind of paragraph.

 ## **A Paragraph Structure for Real Synthesis: Modified Version of Barclay Barrios’ “Super-Secret Formula” Structure for Working with Multiple Sources**

 Barclay Barrios, in *Emerging: Contemporary Readings for Writers*, suggests a structure for working with multiple sources in a paragraph.
 This modified version is required for synthesis in this class.
 If you learn this structure, you will likely face a lot of future writing challenges in and out of college with more confidence and skill.
-This is like learning to play several songs based on four chords, then being able to branch out from that foundation.
+This is a lot like learning to play four chords on a guitar, then being able to branch out from that foundation and play hundreds of songs.

 ### **Do this**
 Write your synthesis paragraphs in this order, making these moves: